 - Understanding of a wide range of hand and power tools

 - Knowledge of the proper use of measuring devices such as calipers, micrometers as well as laser-guided alignment tooling.

 - Understanding of how to perform required tasks in a safe and efficient manner.

 - Proper use of protective wear as necessary depending on the project requirements.
 This can include items such as gloves, hard hats, eye protection, and fall arrest lanyard but also extend to external items such as fire blankets and extinguishers and smoke eaters to handle welding fumes.

 All of the millwrights at Jantz Canada are certified to work at heights.
 We have years of experience working from ladders, scissor lifts, and boom trucks as the job necessitates.

 Our millwrights at Jantz Canada are certified forklift drivers.

 All of the Millwrights at Jantz Canada are also very experienced Machine builders.
-Being involved with machine building on a regular basis provides invaluable insight into trouble shooting potential problems on site at a customer’s facility.
+Being involved with machine building on a regular basis provides invaluable insight into troubleshooting potential problems on-site at a customer’s facility.
 Our millwrights are trained to build to the highest sanitary standards demanded by the food industry.
-This means that Jantz machinery is easy to clean and often disassemble without tools.
-Our staff has a high level of expertise in all types of conveying, and we build and install our in house designed equipment.
-Bakery and confectionary are two areas of specialty.
-We have expertise in weighing and bagging equipment solutions and routinely design and install weighing platforms, scales and baggers and the connecting conveyors and vibratory equipment to feed them.
+This means that Jantz machinery is easy to clean and often disassembles without tools.
+Our staff has a high level of expertise in all types of conveying, and we build and install our in-house designed equipment.
+Bakery and confectionery are two areas of specialty.
+We have expertise in weighing and bagging equipment solutions and routinely design and install weighing platforms, scales, and baggers and connecting conveyors and vibratory equipment to feed them.